kubernetes/community/contributors/design-proposals/job.md

     // Active is the number of actively running pods.
     Active int

-    // Successful is the number of pods successfully completed their job.
+    // Succeeded is the number of pods successfully completed their job.
-    Successful int
+    Succeeded int

-    // Unsuccessful is the number of pods failures, this applies only to jobs
+    // Failed is the number of pods failures, this applies only to jobs
     // created with RestartPolicyNever, otherwise this value will always be 0.
-    Unsuccessful int
+    Failed int
 }

 type JobConditionType string